[caf_filter id="165"]

-Whether it is these challenges or others that your department is facing, you may believe now is the time to find a solution that will streamline your purchasing process.
+Procurement departments across the country are reporting that they are busier than ever with staff shortages, budget cuts, and ongoing supply chain issues.
+Whether it is these challenges or others that your department is facing, you may believe now is the time to find a solution that will streamline your organization’s procurement process.
 Based on your research, and recommendations from other agencies, you may have already decided that implementing an eProcurement marketplace is just that solution.
+Creating a formal business case for eProcurement is the best way to present this new initiative to achieve stakeholder approval.

-What is a business case?
+What is an eProcurement business case?

-Presenting a business case is considered the best way to introduce new initiatives to stakeholders.
 According to projectmanager.com, a business case is a presentation or document that outlines why a project should be executed, and how its benefits outweigh its costs.
 The goal of a business case is to convince stakeholders of a project’s value, and that the project you are proposing is a sound investment in which they should direct resources.
 To build a business case for EqualLevel’s eProcurement system, it is important to provide higher-ups with the information they need to understand both the importance of automating, and the return on investment (ROI).

 There are many recommended formats for structuring a business case but in general, it should cover the following five elements: